Bismaraza/Bismaraza/README.md

 ### 💻 What I Do
 - Design and build responsive WordPress websites
-- Customize themes and plugins
-- Create modern, user-friendly UI/UX layouts
+- Create modern, user-friendly websites
 - Build course websites using LearnDash & LMS tools

 ### 🌱 What I’m Learning